Randy Ayers: Personal life

 Ayers' youngest brother, Tim Ayers, served as mayor and city commissioner of Springfield, Ohio from 1984 to 1990.

 Ayers married high school Spanish teacher Carol Denise Peery in 1983.
 They have two sons.
 Ryan Ayers (born July 16, 1986) played college basketball at Notre Dame and was later an assistant coach there.
 Cameron Ayers (born September 18, 1991) played college basketball at Bucknell University and played pro basketball.

 He was inducted into the Ohio Basketball Hall of Fame in 2013.

+Ayers' nephew, Carter Meadows, will play for the Michigan Wolverines football team.